Koficodeit/HTML-CSS-Project/Mini - Task/Header-Hero Section/Animated Background/Gradient Background/READM.md

 `Animated Background`
     Add animations to the background using techniques such as:

-      * Animated gradients.
-      * Text animations.
-      * Background image animations.
+      * Add text animations for the hero section.
+      * Integrate background image animations for a dynamic visual effect.